emilio-berti/assembly/index.md

 # Draw random species from a metaweb

-Loading the required libraries and set a random seed
+Loading *assembly* and set a random seed

 ``` r
 library(assembly)